Cape Cod (house): Colonial and federal Capes (17th century – early 19th century)

+The Cape Cod Revival

+The Cape Cod Revival took place from 1922 to 1955.
+It was the renaissance of the Cape Cod architectural design.
+The style of house would appear in magazines in the early 1920s and draw attention to its simplicity.
+Cape Cod houses were designed primarily out of necessity; therefore, they lack both complex and artistic design.
+The Cape Cod housing style was at its peak after World War II because soldiers returning to their families needed inexpensive housing.
+With the revival, the original design of the Cape Cod house was changed and adapted, leading to expansion on the exterior of the house.

+Royal Barry Willis

+Royal Barry Willis founded his Boston-based architectural firm in 1925.
+He is described as the master of the Cape Cod architectural style.
+His career spanned through the 1920s to the 1960s, and during this time he designed 2,500 single-family residences.
+He also wrote eight books, hosted a radio program, and gave many lectures.
+His work earned him many accolades and he wrote many pieces of work for various newspapers and magazines about his architecture.

 Framing and layout

 The overwhelming majority of early Capes were timber framed, with three bays formed by four bents.
 A few late examples of early Capes used stud framing, and plank framing was also used.

 The first Cape Cod houses fall into four categories: the quarter, half, three-quarter, and full Cape.
 The comparatively rare quarter Cape is a single bay, usually a wider "outside" bay that becomes rooms.
 It has a single door and a single window on the front but is full depth.
 The half Cape is two bays, with a door to one side of the house and two windows on one side of the door; the three-quarter Cape has a door with two windows on one side and a single window on the other; while the full Cape consists of a front door in the center of the home, flanked on each side by two windows.
 Otherwise, the three categories of early Cape Cod houses were nearly identical in layout.
 Inside the front door, a central staircase led to the small upper level, which consisted of two children's bedrooms.
 The lower floor consisted of a hall for daily living (including cooking, dining, and gathering) and the parlor, or master bedroom.

 Some use a different naming system and call the full-size version a "double Cape", but this is used more often for an extended duplex structure.

 "High post", also known as "knee wall", Capes were originally an uncommon variant but became more common into the 19th century, emerging as a feature of Cape-derived vernacular architecture in the Midwest.
 The posts extend vertically past the first floor, increasing usable space on the second floor and simplifying joinery, at a cost of structural rigidity.
 The knee wall was often fenestrated with small, low windows.